-Six Healthy Pasta Sauce Recipes
+Six Healthy Pasta Sauces Recipes

 Pasta is the universal go-to for a quick weeknight dinner, and why not, it’s delicious.
 But how you prepare and dress your pasta can take it from a healthy dinner to a whole day’s worth of calories in just one meal.
 Using a jarred pasta sauce is easy, but many have high levels of sugar and sodium.
-Instead of grabbing the pre-made stuff, here are five easy-to-make pasta sauces that’ll suit even the most dedicated store bought sauce eaters.
+Instead of grabbing the pre-made stuff, here are five easy-to-make healthy pasta sauces that’ll suit even the most dedicated store bought sauce eaters.
 (And perhaps even the carb-phobic.)

 We suggest eating whole wheat pasta so you can pack a nutrient punch into your carb intake.
 If you have Celiac or gluten sensitivity, there are a plethora of gluten-free pastas on the market now as well.
 Also, don’t be afraid to add your favorite vegetables to any of these dishes.